 The increased danger of motorcycles is also proven by the facts.
-In 2014, there were 8,832 people killed or seriously injured in accidents involving cars, compared to 5,628 killed or severely injured motorcyclists.
-These stats are made more remarkable by the fact that motorcyclists only make up 1% of road users.
+In Great Britain in 2016, there were 9,791 people killed or seriously injured in accidents involving cars, compared to 5,872 killed or severely injured motorcyclists.
+These stats are made more remarkable by the fact that motorcyclists only make up around 1% of road users.

-The figures also show that motorcyclists represented 19% of all fatalities on British roads in 2014, with 339 killed in road accidents.
-Although the number of fatalities has only gone up slightly when compared with previous years, the number of motorcyclists who were seriously injured rose by a statistically significant 8.7% from 2013, up to 5,289.
-The number of bikers who were slightly injured rose by the same per cent, and the total number of casualties, 20,366, was the highest figure since 2009.
-In the same period, the amount of motorcycle traffic on the roads in general only went up by 3%, to a figure lower than it had been in 2007.
+The figures also show that motorcyclists represented 18% of all fatalities on British roads in 2016, with 319 killed in road accidents.
+Although the number of fatalities has gone down slightly when compared with previous years, the number of motorcyclists who were seriously injured rose by a statistically significant 10% from 2015, up to 5,553.
+The number of bikers who were slightly injured actually decreased by 7%.
+In the same period, the amount of motorcycle traffic on the roads in general only went up by 1.8%, to a figure lower than it had been in 2007.
 What this means is that riding a motorcycle, statistically speaking, has become inherently more dangerous.